glutanimate/image-occlusion-enhanced/README.md

 Bug reports and suggestions are always welcome, but it might take me a while to get to them.
 If you know how to code please feel free to improve this project, file pull requests, etc. The code could definitely benefit from some refactoring as I am not very adept in Python.

-## Known issues
+## Known issues and limitations

-The following bugs still need to be fixed:
+The following bugs still need to be addressed:

-- Colour previews in the Options dialog only work the first time the dialog is launched
+- Colour previews in the Options dialog only work the first time the dialog is launched (#3)
-- If the Image Occlusion Editor has been run before in a session, colour settings aren't applied until the next one
+- If the Image Occlusion Editor has been run before in a session, colour settings aren't applied until the next session (#4)
-- Various issues on OS X that have always plagued Image Occlusion.
+- Various issues on OS X that have always plagued Image Occlusion might still exist.
 Well, probably at least.
 I don't have an OS X machine to test this.
+- Errors when using exotic file names on Windows (#5)
+    + when invoking I/O on images with special characters in their names (Unicode smilies, arrows, etc.), Windows will sometimes produce an error message (`Error 123`).
+In these cases you'll simply have to rename your image file to something simpler (alphanumeric, preferably).

 ## Credits